torvalds/linux/Documentation/filesystems/erofs.rst

   0 +1K

 All data areas should be aligned with the block size, but metadata areas may not.
-All metadatas can be now observed in two different spaces (views):
+All metadata can be now observed in two different spaces (views):

  1. Inode metadata space